achatessaran/First-Project-MobileShop/README.md

 # First-Project-MobileShop
-It is a shopping app for my Mobile Programming - Exercise 1
+It is a shopping app for my Mobile Programming course - Exercise 1